 - Eye The Tide

-Eye The Tide immediately gripped me with its slow rocking guitars and Alice In Chains vocals.
+Eye The Tide immediately gripped me with its slow rocking guitars and grunge vocals.
 It’s sludge and it’s done well.
 I’ll always love this sound.
-It’s like being tucked in by the Yeti.
-Or being calmed down by your Dad after he yelled at you and then you cried because you were 6 years old.
-Have I introduced the album enough yet?
-This artwork is by Maciej Kamuda and it’s a great marine piece, on of my favorite art themes in music.
+It’s like being tucked into bed by the Yeti.
+This artwork is by Maciej Kamuda and it’s a great marine piece, one of my favorite art themes in music.

 The atmosphere is something you’d more likely hear in post-metal, it’s a bit brighter than stuff like Eyehategod and later Neurosis.
 It builds towards a flow gradually introducing more instruments and riff variants.
 Once it gets into a flow though it stays in a consistent rhythm very much like Alice In Chains’ album Dirt.
 But with a bass and gain increase as well as a longer song format.

 Eternal Monuments is one of the best stoner tracks I’ve heard this year, it begins with such a chill but potent guitar over an ambiance mix going on in the background.
 Truly embracing the post-metal patience.
 After a few serene moments the meatiest sludge groove busts in like the fucking Kool-Aid man except he sounds like Eddie Vader.
 The groove eventually opens outward and starts adopting an Isis style of creating a fervor .